Income Taxes Save Money by Moving

 While the vast majority of the states in the U.S. have state income taxes and seven states do not.
 We’ll list them below.

 Alaska – OK, it’s cold.
 Really, really cold.
 But it’s also pretty and sparsely populated.
 And Alaska residents receive an annual check from the state for their share of the state’s earnings on oil and gas royalties.
 The check is usually for $1000 or so, so combining that with the fact that the state has no income taxes and you’re in good shape.
 Obviously, living in Alaska isn’t going to suit everyone, but if you’re the adventurous type, you might want to think about it.
+Income Taxes Save Money by Moving

 Florida – Beaches.
 Lots of golf.
 Unlike Alaska, Florida has warm weather.
 They don’t call it The Sunshine State for nothing.
 And besides all of those things, you’ll pay no state income taxes if you’re a Florida resident.
 The state is not without taxes altogether, of course; you’ll pay a higher than average sales tax when you buy things as well as property taxes that are likely higher than average.
 But you won’t have to pay on your taxable income and for many people, the combination of that and the good weather makes for a great place to live.
+Income Taxes Save Money by Moving

 Nevada – Do you like to gamble?
 If so, you’d be in luck, as Nevada draws a lot of state revenue from their many casinos.
 That revenue is good for residents, as it makes up for the fact that they’re not having to pay anything in state income taxes.
 The weather isn’t as good as you’d get in Florida, and depending on where in Nevada you choose to live, the weather can be uncomfortable.
 Las Vegas is where most Nevada residents live, and the temperatures there in the summer can be unbearable.
 On the other hand, the weather in Reno and Lake Tahoe can be quite pleasant.
 Regardless, there’s lots to do in Nevada, and you’ll have more money with which to do it since you’re saving on your income taxes.
+Income Taxes Save Money by Moving

-South Dakota – OK, South Dakota isn’t everyone’s favorite tourist destination, but there are things to do there besides look at Mount Rushmore.
+South Dakota – OK, South Dakota isn’t everyone’s favorite tourist destination, but there are things to do there besides looking at Mount Rushmore.
 And you’ll save a bunch of money on income taxes that you can use to travel to other places if you’re not entirely thrilled with living in one of the more sparsely populated states in the country.

 Washington – Yes, it rains a lot, but there is a lot to do in Washington State.
 It’s a beautiful place, with nice mountains and forests, and Seattle is a pretty hip and fashionable place to live.
 And, of course, the state income taxes don’t exist, making it a great place to live.
 Sales taxes are higher than average, and the state does have a gross receipts tax for businesses.
 Property taxes are higher than average, too, and if you live in Seattle, you’ll also find that the cost of property is rather dear.
+Income Taxes Save Money by Moving

 Further Savings on Income Taxes